-Heart disease is a debilitating condition for many Americans and is the leading cause of death in the United States.
+Heart disease is a debilitating condition for many Americans.
+According to the Centers for Disease Control and Prevention (CDC), it’s the leading cause of death in the United States.
 Certain risk factors make some individuals more likely to have heart disease.
-Risk factors fall into two categories: modifiable risk factors (ones you can control such as weight), and non-modifiable risk factors (ones you can’t control, like genetics.
+Risk factors fall into two categories. modifiable risk factors are ones you can control such as weight. non-modifiable risk factors are ones you can’t control, like genetics.

 To maintain a healthy diet, you’ll also need to avoid or limit some foods that worsen heart disease.
 This includes foods with high amounts of sugar and salt, alcoholic beverages, and foods with partially hydrogenated vegetable oil.
 Don’t forget that watching calories is important, too.
 Know how many calories per day you should be getting and focus on eating a variety of foods that are high in nutrients and low in calories.

 Diabetes is a serious risk factor for heart disease.
-It has very harmful effects on multiple organs in the body when left untreated and can lead to peripheral artery disease, stroke, and other complications.
+It has harmful effects on multiple organs in the body when left untreated and can lead to peripheral artery disease, stroke, and other complications.
 If you have diabetes, manage your condition to prevent heart disease.

 Although the diagnosis of heart disease is frightening, there are many lifestyle choices you can make to help prevent this disease.
 Quitting smoking, nutrition, exercising, and reducing stress and high blood pressure can have a significant impact on preventing heart disease.